- Typhus facts

 - Where can people get more information about typhus?

-- Typhus is a bacterial disease; there are two types termed endemic and epidemic.
+- Typhus is a vector-borne bacterial disease; there are two types termed endemic and epidemic.

 - Typhus has a long and deadly history, especially epidemic typhus.

-- Typhus is caused by bacteria.
+- Bacteria causes typhus.
 Rickettsia prowazekii causes epidemic typhus.
 Rickettsia typhi and, occasionally, R. felis cause endemic typhus and are transmitted to humans by vectors such as lice (mainly epidemic) and fleas (mainly endemic).

 - Risk factors include visiting or living in areas where rats, mice, and other animals have high populations (for example, disaster areas, poverty-stricken areas, refugee camps, jails) where vectors such as fleas and lice can carry the bacteria from the animals to infect humans.

 - Typhus is diagnosed by patient history, physical exam, and several tests (PCR, histological staining) based on immunological techniques.
-Some tests may need to be done in state or CDC labs.
+Medical professionals may need to perform some tests in state or CDC labs.

 - Antibiotics (for example, azithromycin [Zithromax, Zmax], doxycycline [Vibramycin, Oracea, Adoxa, Atridox], tetracycline [Sumycin], or chloramphenicol) are used to treat endemic and epidemic typhus.